Scientific Name

 How to Grow and Care

-Tree Aeonium grows best in full sun during the cooler months and when grown in coastal areas.
+Tree Aeonium grows best in full sun during the cooler months and in coastal areas.
 When grown inland or during the summer, provide this succulent with afternoon or partial shade.
 Avoid placing Tree Aeoniums in sites with western sun exposures.

 Links